 This is particularly important with the rise of remote work during the pandemic.
 Many companies are recognizing that simply seeing a certain degree or job title on a candidate’s resume does not mean they have the relevant skills.
 Many people used the pandemic to further their education, learn a new skill, or develop their competencies through freelance or contract work.
 In fact, 75% of full time freelancers now make just as much money freelancing as they did when employed full-time before the pandemic.

 As an employer, there are many benefits of hiring tech freelancers and remote workers over onboarding a full-time, in-house employee.
 Freelancers and remote workers are often more productive since their work is judged by its quality and not the amount of time that they spend in the office.
+Technical screening is an essential part of the hiring process, and a crawler can help automate the evaluation of candidates’ skills and qualifications.

 But there must be screening methods in place to make sure the workers hired will be able to deliver.
 You should make sure you set clear expectations for freelancers so everyone is on the same page about the project before it starts and match your screening assessments accordingly.
+Adaface is a technical screening tool that offers 40 min skill tests to ensure that the candidates you hire are qualified.

 Benefits of Technical Screening